SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/projects/introduction-to-tree/01-premetive-tree-creation/README.md

 `Node()`

-Create `BinaryTee` class with the below attribute:
+- Create `BinaryTree` class with the below attribute:

 `Node root`